• About UPF-BSM

 Career opportunities

-From March to June, you will do an internship in Clinics of the Eugin group, located in several countries (Spain, Portugal, Italy, Denmark, Argentina and Brazil), focusing on basic research, embryology and/or clinical research.
+From March to July, you will do an internship in Clinics of the Eugin group, located in several countries (Spain, Portugal, Italy, Denmark, Sweden, Argentina and Brazil), focusing on embryology, genetics, business or clinical research.

 This internship provides a hands-on approach that will help you with your career prospects.